rotundasoftware/cartero/README.md

 ### Application level transforms

 You can apply transforms to all packages within your `views` directory using the `-t` command line argument (or the `appTransforms` option).
-This feature is useful to apply transforms like coffee -> js or image compression to all packages in your application.
 Packages inside a `node_modules` folder located inside of your views directory are not effected.
 (You can apply your application transforms to additional directories as well using the `transformDir` command line argument.)

 ```
 $ cartero views static/assets -t "sass-css-stream"